Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 4. Testing a Breadth of Styles

-The model often defaulted to certain motifs.
 Another failure mode expressed within styles such as unreal engine and High Renaissance was a defaulting to certain motifs.
-For example, for the style unreal engine, most of the text prompts returned a scene with textured rocks and grass akin to what might be encountered in a video game setting.
+For example, for the style unreal engine, most of the text prompts returned a scene with textured rocks and grass akin to what might be rendered by a game engine.

-There were other styles for which the default motifs could not be captured particularly well.
-For example, Geometric Islamic artwork, Mexican otomi artwork, and digital icons all traditionally have clear-cut boundaries and hard lines between negative and positive space, silhouette and background.
-The generations showed a poor performance at following the implicit rules of these styles.

-\subsection{Results and discussion of partitions}
+\subsection{Results and Discussion of Partitions}